markfeit/docker-mailman2/README.md

 services:

   docker-template:
-    image: markfeit/docker-mailman:latest
+    image: markfeit/mailman2
-    # ...etc...
+    # TODO:  ...etc...
 ```

-## Configuration
+## Container Configuration

 ### The `/mailman` Volume

 The container requires that the host provide a single shared directory
-mounted on `/mailman` to hold all persistent data, logs and locks.
+mounted on its `/mailman` to hold all persistent data, logs and locks.

-During boot, the container will initialize any missing directories
-with defaults from the Mailman build.
-This allows existing Mailman
-installations to be migrated to this container

-Generally, the structure of the directory is as follows:
+The arrangement of this directory generally mirrors that of a system
+running Mailman:

 ```
 /mailman/
+|-- bin/   (See note below)
 |-- etc/
 |   `-- mailman/
 |       |-- mm_cfg.py